Portland Area Farmers Markets

 On almost any day of the week during summer months, there’s a farmers’ market somewhere here.
 Lush strawberries, gorgeous flowers and leafy vegetables are tops during the early weeks, while mid-summer introduces blueberries, apricots, peaches, cucumbers and tomatoes.

-During the fall, onions and apples take the stage at area markets.
+During the fall, onions and apples take the stage at several area markets.
 The cooler autumn months usher in gourds and nuts, especially walnuts and hazelnuts (filberts).
+Throughout the month of November, the Beaverton Farmers Market has a weekly Saturday market.
+In downtown Forest Grove, the Forest Grove Farmers Market is held indoors at the Elks Lodge (2810 Pacific Avenue) Sundays from 1-5 p.m.
+(November 3rd,17th and 24th)

-The Beaverton Farmers Market hosts a Winter Market on the first and third Saturday, from February through April.
+The Beaverton Farmers Market hosts Tualatin Valley’s only winter market February through April.
 Winter produce, plus cheeses, baked goods, meats and other products are available during this time.

 Sample Produce Calendar